-install\type The profile installs a Solaris Flash archive on the clone archive location The compressed Solaris Flash archive is retrieved from a secure HTTP server.

-keywords, value explicit.
+install_type The profile installs a Solaris Flash archive on the clone system.
+All files are overwritten as in an initial installation. archive_location The compressed Solaris Flash archive is retrieved from a secure HTTP server. partitioning The file system slices are determined by the filesys keywords, value explicit.
 The size of root (/) is based on the size of the Solaris Flash archive.
-The size of swap is set to the necessary size and is installed on c0t1d0s1. /export/home is based on the remaining disk space.
+The size of swap is set to the necessary size and is installed on c0tld0s1. /export/home is based on the remaining disk space. /export/home is installed on c0tld0s7.

-EXAMPLE 23-8 Retrieving a Solaris Flash Differential Archive From an NFS Server
+EXAMPLE 26-8 Retrieving a Solaris Flash Differential Archive From an NFS Server install_type flash_update archive_location nfs installserver:/export/solaris/flasharchive $\$ /solarisdiffarchive no_master_check

 In the following example, the profile indicates that the custom JumpStart program retrieves the Solaris Flash archive from an NFS server.
-The flash\update keyword indicates that this is a differential archive.
+The flash_update keyword indicates that this is a differential archive.
 A differential archive installs only the differences between two system images.

-EXAMPLE 23-8 Retrieving a Solaris Flash Differential Archive From an NFS Server (Continued)
+EXAMPLE 26-8 Retrieving a Solaris Flash Differential Archive From an NFS Server (Continued)